syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 ---
 layout: post
 title: Getting started with BannerTextProvider | WindowsForms | Syncfusion
-description: How to set banner text for control.
+description: How to set banner text for control into the Windows Forms application.
 platform: WindowsForms
 control: BannerTextProvider
 documentation: ug